Rideshare Accident AttorneyProfessional Representation for Victims of Uber, Lyft & Other Rideshare Accidents

 The Statute of Limitations for Rideshare Accidents in Florida

 If you are considering filing a lawsuit after a rideshare accident, it is important to know that there is a statute of limitations in Florida.
-For most personal injury lawsuits, the statute of limitations is four years from the accident date.
+For most personal injury lawsuits, the statute of limitations is two years from the accident date.
 This means that you have a limited time to file your lawsuit.

 What is Covered in a Rideshare Accident Claim?